surprisehighway/MailChimp-Subscribe-Profile-Edit/README.md

 ## MailChimp Subscribe Profile:Edit Edition

+### Requirements

+This will only work with *Profile:Edit v1.0.9* and above.

+Not guaranteed to work on versions of ExpressionEngine lower than v2.5.3

 This version of Mailchimp Subscribe only works with Profile:Edit installed.
 This version of MailChimp Subscribe uses channel fields instead of member fields.
 Supports member registration, editing a profile, and members self validating via email.

 Originally forked from [Stephen Lewis's MailChimp Subscribe][fork_src]